SteffenKockel/pyduin/README.md

 pip install -e .
 ```

+Pull requests welcome.

 ### Add device

 Adding a device works, by editing the `~/.pyduin/platformio.ini` and and provide a `pinfile`.
 These files and folders gets created, when attempting to flash firmware.
 Changes made here are preserved.
 A device must also provide a [pinfile](https://github.com/SteffenKockel/pyduin/tree/master/src/pyduin/data/pinfiles).
 The name of the pinfile should have the name of the corresponding board name (as in platformio).
-When developing, the pinfile can just be added in the repo structure.
+When developing, the pinfile can just be added in the Repository structure.
 To test a pinfile while not in development mode, the `-p` option can be used.